 #3.
 Professional writers, students, and their teachers will LOVE the citation creator.
 It helps you add in-text citations as you go, automatically compiling a bibliography for you.
 It supports APA, MLA, and Chicago Style.

 #4.
-You’ll even get some style tips from Citation Machine, with common or redundant words flagged for your attention.
+You’ll even get some style tips from Citation Machine, with common or redundant words and grammatical errors flagged for your attention.

 #5.
 Their plagiarism option is solid, albeit, paid.